FletcherMartin/100-days-of-code/log.md

 **Thoughts** I woke up at 4:45, was coding by 5:30, was stumped by Wiki's Api system by 6:15, was becoming increasingly frustrated so I decided to take a break for a bit and get some food.

+No one on the FreeCodeCamp Forum seemed to have any suggestions or answers for me, so I picked it back up at 8:30am and began looking for a new method.
+I wound up solving the problem by 9:15am.
+My wiki api is working.
+All that's left now is some CSS to make it look good and possibly a bit of jquery to animate it.
+Although I'm going to put that on pause due to some very loud construction workers and errands I need to run.

 **Time Spent Coding Today**:

 **Total Time Spent Coding**: